blog-banner

 It won’t be long before Nightfall transitions into a multi-region setup so that they can accommodate a user base in EMEA.
 Then, their deployment will look something like this:

-As you can see from the diagram, they can scale their application to two additional regions, and CockroachDB still functions as a single logical database.
+As you can see from the diagram, they scaled their application to two additional regions, but CockroachDB still functions as a single logical database.

 The Nightfall team is running two major use cases in production on CockroachDB.
 The first is using CockroachDB as a metadata storage layer for their API gateway (which they built themselves).
 They have a high volume of API requests coming into their system and they need to return quick responses to confirm questions such as… is the API key valid?
 Is this customer within their quota for the request they are trying to make?